joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6790683/2025/11/10/michigan-football-sherrone-moore-bryce-underwood-2/

 **Green 'going really well' as he aims to prove bowling fitness ahead of the Ashes**\
-`The already has not bowled in a Test match since March 2024 after a back injury but is hoping to contribute 20 overs this week`\
+`The all-rounder has not bowled in a Test match since March 2024 after a back injury but is hoping to contribute 20 overs this week`\
 https://nytimes.com/athletic/6794278/2025/11/10/cameron-green-ashes-western-australia/

 **Inside Barcelona: Lewandowski shows his class, but does the defence need fixing?**\